CSecLab/cseclab.github.io/people/enrico_russo.md

 ### Publications

+### International Journals

    - E. Russo, L. Verderame, A. Armando, and A. Merlo.
-"Enabling Next-Generation Cyber Ranges with Mobile Security Components", in Proc. of 32nd IFIP International Conference on Testing Software and Systems (ICTSS 2020), Naples, Italy.

-   - E. Russo, L. Verderame, A. Armando, and A. Merlo.
 "DIOXIN: Run-time Security Policy Enforcement of Fog Applications".
 International Journal of Grid andUtility Computing", 2020.
 In press.

    - E. Russo, G. Costa, and A. Armando.
 "Building Next Generation CyberRanges with CRACK".
 Computers & Security, 95:101837, 2020.

+### International Conference Proceedings

+   - E. Russo, L. Verderame, A. Armando, and A. Merlo.
+"Enabling Next-Generation Cyber Ranges with Mobile Security Components", in Proc. of 32nd IFIP International Conference on Testing Software and Systems (ICTSS 2020), Naples, Italy.

   - E. Russo, L. Verderame and A. Merlo.
 "Towards Policy-driven Monitoring of Fog Applications", in Proc. of the 28th IEEE International Conference on Enabling Technologies: Infrastructure for Collaborative Enterprises (WETICE 2019), Capri, Italy.